aesbube/dpns-project/README.md

 - To start training the model, run the script `train_unet.py`.
 - To test the model, run the script `test_unet.py`.
 - To evaluate the model on a random image from the validation set, first run the script `get_testing_images.py` and after that run the script `evaluate.py`.

+## Starting the unet-demo
+To start the web app demo follow these steps:
+- In terminal type `cd unet-demo` and run the command `npm install axios`.
+- Run the command `npm start`
+- To start the server, go to the project root by typing the command `cd ..` and run the command `uvicorn main:app --reload`
+- If it doesn't open, go to the [link](http://localhost:3000) and you can use the demo